 With the right tools and execution, you can have an FAQ page up and running on your website in no time.
 If you’re using Wix, the WIX FAQ app helps users create their own FAQ pages, providing ready-made layouts with customizable settings.

 However, there are still preparations you’ll need to make.
-Whether you're interested in how to use the Wix FAQ app or are using an alternative website builder, here are the steps you need to take to create an aesthetically pleasing and functional FAQ page of your own:
+Whether you're interested in how to use the Wix FAQ app or are using an alternative website builder, here are the steps you need to take to create an aesthetically pleasing and functional FAQ page of your own when creating your professional site:

 01. Identify your FAQs